Tankerfranco/FrancoNegrete-App/README.md

 React-toastify: It was used for pop-up notifications to users.

-Firebase: It was used as a database environment and user authentication.
+Firebase: It was used as a database environment.

 CSS: Libraries for the style sheet were not implemented.